Rohan Bopanna: 2006: First ATP Final and Asian Hopman Cup Title

 He then entered Wimbledon where in men's singles qualifying round he defeated Tomáš Cakl in straight sets in first round but lost to Robert Kendrick in straight sets in second round.
 He partnered Johan Landsberg in men's doubles qualifying round but they lost in first round to Irakli Labadze and Dušan Vemić.
-He lost to Rajeev Ram in first round of Aptos Challenger but he took his revenge by defeating Ram and Todd Widom in doubles final with Prakash Amritraj in a hard fought match.
-He had Quarter-finals exits in both singles and doubles with Prakash at Challenger de Granby.
+He lost to Rajeev Ram in first round of Aptos Challenger but he took his revenge by defeating Ram and Todd Widom in doubles final with Prakash Amritraj in a hard-fought match.
+He had quarterfinals exits in both singles and doubles with Prakash at Challenger de Granby.
 He qualified for main draw of Bukhara Challenger and went on to reach the final where he lost to Janko Tipsarević in straight sets, he also reached the finals of doubles with Aisam-ul-Haq Qureshi where they lost in tie-breaker.
 He entered main draw of Mumbai Open as a wildcard and lost to 8th seeded Wesley Moodie.
 But he reached doubles event final with Mustafa Ghouse.
-They upset top seeds and 4th seeds in 1st round and semi-finals respectively to reach the finals, they were defeated by Mahesh Bhupathi and Mario Ančić 6–4, 6–7(6–8), [10–8].
+They upset top seeds and 4th seeds in the first round and in the semifinals respectively to reach the finals, they were defeated by Mahesh Bhupathi and Mario Ančić.

 Bopanna won the Asian Hopman Cup with Sania Mirza which was the qualifying event for 2007 Hopman Cup.
 He was selected after Leander Paes withdrew due to an injury.
 They defeated Chinese Taipei pair.
-Sania defeated Hwang I-hsuan 6-2, 6-4.
-Bopanna defeated Chen Ti 6-3 6-4.
-In mixed doubles they defeated Hwang/Chan 6-1, 0-0 (retire).
+Sania defeated Hwang I-hsuan.
+Bopanna defeated Chen Ti.
+In mixed doubles they defeated Hwang/Chan.
 He was selected for 2006 Asian Games.
 In Singles event he was seeded 8th which gave him a bye to round of 32.
 But he lost to Sun Peng in straight sets.
-In Doubles event he was seeded 4th with Mustafa Ghouse and they reached Quarter-finals before bowing out to Koreans Jun Woong-sun and Kim Sun-yong in straight sets.
+In Doubles event he was seeded 4th with Mustafa Ghouse and they reached quarterfinals before bowing out to Koreans Jun Woong-sun and Kim Sun-yong in straight sets.
 In team event India faced 2nd seeded Chinese Taipei in round of 16.
 Bopanna won his singles match against Lu Yen-hsun but Karan Rastogi and pair of Mahesh Bhupathi and Leander Paes lost their matches.
 India lost to Chinese Taipei 2-1.
 He ended the season at India F3 Futures Tournament.
 He was top seed in both singles and doubles and managed to reach finals of both events.
 In singles final he lost to his occasional partner and 4th seeded Aisam-ul-Haq Qureshi, in doubles final he and Mustafa Ghouse lost to 2nd seeds Sunil-Kumar Sipaeya and Alexey Kedryuk in straight sets.
 He ended the season with 259 rank in singles which still remains with best year end singles rank.